 You can check your eligibility and apply using the online form below.

 How to apply

 Apply for support online using the online form below.
-You will need to apply within 14 days of the end of your isolation period.

 Members of the same household can apply for support for the same isolation period.
 You will need to make a separate claim for each eligible person who is self-isolating.